Do dental implants hurt? Before beginning a dental implant treatment, many patients ask us whether the procedure will be painful.

 Using a dental microscope

-The appearance of new technologies in odontology such as the dental microscope help the surgeon increase his vision by up to 10 times, which helps reduce wounds and be more careful throughout the intervention.
+The appearance of new technologies in odontology such as the dental microscope helps the surgeon increase his vision by up to 10 times, which helps reduce wounds and be more careful throughout the intervention.
 As we’ve seen before, these two factors reduce annoyances and the pain the dental implant could cause.

 Sedating the patient

 Applying sedation techniques in odontology was a true revolution for making dental treatments less painful and for helping the patient be relaxed and comfortable during the placement of a dental implant.
-Sedation allows the patient to be numb and relaxed throughout the treatment, reducing the tension associated with the dental treatment and, therefore, favoring a painless treatment.
+Sedation allows the patient to be numb and relaxed throughout the treatment, reducing the tension associated with the dental treatment and, therefore, favouring a painless treatment.